 Our Mission

-• To document, promote, and preserve the indigenous and endangered linguistic and cultural heritages of the minority and marginalized communities.
+- Our mission is to document, promote, and preserve the indigenous and endangered linguistic and cultural heritages of minority and marginalized communities.

-• To promote multilingualism and linguistic diversity within indigenous and minority communities.
+- We aim to foster multilingualism and linguistic diversity within these communities.

-• To promote early literacy as well as STEM literacy through the indigenous signed and spoken languages.
+- Additionally, we are committed to advancing early literacy and STEM literacy through indigenous signed and spokenĀ languages.

 Who we are